didas72/COTWSaveManager/README.md

 # COTWSaveManager

 COTWSaveManager is a simple tool to allow you to keep multiple game saves without having to move the files yourself.
+The mod is also available in Nexus Mods: https://www.nexusmods.com/thehuntercallofthewild/mods/268

 # Installation